m6code/mtn_cisco_courses_notes/ndg_linux_unhatched.md

     would all do the same thing.

 ### Section 3 - Printing Working Directory
 * In order to discover where you are currently located within the filesystem, the pwd command can be used.
-The pwd command prints the working directory, your current location within the filesystem:
+The `pwd` command prints the working directory, your current location within the filesystem:
 ### Section 4 - Changing Directories
 * Files are used to store data such as text, graphics and programs.
 Directories are a type of file used to store other files–they provide a hierarchical organizational structure.
-* To navigate the filesystem structure, use the cd (change directory) command to change directories. basic structure `cd [options] [path]`
+* To navigate the filesystem structure, use the cd (change directory) command to change directories.
+* Syntax: `cd [options] [path]`
 * the top directory of the linux system (root directory)is represented by the `/` (forward-slash) character while the home (user) directory is represented by `~` (tilda) character
 * There are two types of parts
     1. Absolute paths : allows you to specify the exact location of a directory.
 It always starts at the root directory, therefore it always begins with the / character. e.g `cd /home/user/Desktop` is an absolute path.